chrishuber/cs110c-cards/README.md

 # cs110c-cards

+### 01/26/2020 - Chris
+* Added sample output in a comment to end of main.cpp.

 ### 01/25/2020 - Tat
 * Wrongly mixing cards value and cards suit when calling dealCard() on deck.cpp.
 This caused suit and value reversed from the original deck.